 Roberts Sports DAB 5: Features

 The Roberts Sports DAB 5 radio offers a good selection of handy features designed to keep you listening regardless of whatever you’re up to.
-The list of features include:
+The list of features includes:

-Powered by 2 x AA batteries (10 to 18 hrs playback)
+- Powered by two x AA batteries (10 to 18 hrs playback)